 Despite having gone through a few refurbishments and owners, the integrity of the building remained intact until September 11, 2003, when the St. Kilda Pier Kiosk became the victim of an arson attack and was burnt to the ground.

-After nearly 99 years with their gem on the sea, the public was devastated and alongside premier Steve Barack, offered immediate and strong public support to rebuild.
+After nearly 99 years with their gem on the sea, the public was devastated and alongside premier Steve Bracks, offered immediate and strong public support to rebuild.

 The site was reconstructed to the original 1903 plans, utilising some of the building’s salvaged components such as the cast iron roof, decorative cresting and weather vane.